What's the difference between a battery & plug-in door chimes?

 Great question that's often asked.
 Wired systems typically mean the push button is wired to the receiver.
 Wireless systems use radio signals between the push button and the receiver.
 For a more detailed explanation, see our informative article "Wired vs. Wireless Doorbell."

-What are long range chimes?
 Most residential chimes have a range of up to 150 ft. from transmitter (push button) to the receiver.
 This is line of site, with no interference.
 Larger homes, businesses with thick concrete walls require more power, which is where longer-range products are necessary.

 Extend-a-chimes, or extenders are great options.
 A small transmitter wires into your existing chime transformer and when the button is pressed, this transmitter sends a wireless signal to a battery powered or plug-in receiver.
 This allows you to place new receivers throughout your home to allow you to hear the chime better.

 We recommend hiring an electrician to install a new system.
-If you have an existing system and have identified which part is broken, it's not too diffifcult to replace that part.
+If you have an existing system and have identified which part is broken, it's not too difficult to replace that part.
 However, because you are dealing with electricity, we recommend a licensed electrician.

 The first step is to identify the problem, ie., what part is not working correctly.
 If you determine the push button is broken, see our article about replacing it here.
 If the wired chime itself is broken, take a look at this reference article here.

 Because this is a commercial application, we recommend a long range system.
-The WDK-2500-STROBE which has a 2,500 ft. range and features a flashing strobe light is the perfect choice for this application.
-You may also want to read an article about choosing a long range chime.
+The ERA-UTDCR which has a 4,000 ft. range (with option for a flashing strobe light) is the perfect choice for this application.
+You may also want to read about the ERA-UTDCR by Safeguard Supply.